Westwood, a bit weary after a hot streak, set to play Honda

 It’s obviously not unheard of for European players to be revered in the U.S.; Ireland’s Padraig Harrington has long fallen into that category.

-He’s not surprised that Westwood’s popularity has seemed to surge over the past few weeks.
+Harrington is not surprised that Westwood’s popularity has seemed to surge over the past few weeks.

-“Lee was, at one stage, the best player in the world,” Harrington said.
+“Lee was, at one stage, the best player in the world,” he said.
 “He’s kind of got through that phase.
-He’s now come back as an older player and even for his non-fans, they respect what he’s doing.
+He’s now come back as an older player and even for his nonfans, they respect what he’s doing.
 They’re not looking at him as the opposition.”

 Westwood will have Sam, his son, caddying for him this week.
 Helen Storey, Westwood’s fiancée and caddie for the last two weeks, is getting the week off.
 Sam gets the call to work again at the Masters; Storey will work the PGA Championship and the British Open, and any Ryder Cup assignment — if Westwood gets there, as would be expected — is still unclear.